zilinissleepin/freqtrade/docs/includes/strategy-exit-comparisons.md

 ## Exit logic comparisons

 Freqtrade allows your strategy to implement different exit logic using signal-based or callback-based functions.
-This section aims to compare each different section, helping you to choose the one that best fits your needs.
+This section aims to compare each different function, helping you to choose the one that best fits your needs.

 * **`populate_exit_trend()`** - Vectorized signal-based exit logic using indicators in the main dataframe ✅ **Use** to define exit signals based on indicators or other data that can be calculated in a vectorized manner.